 Why doesn't my tax form print correctly?

+If you select "Printable T2202A Form (HTML)", you may need to adjust the print settings on your internet browser.
 There are many types of internet browsers (for example, Internet Explorer, Mozilla, Firefox, etc).
 The settings on your browser control how a document prints and different browsers will print the same form in different ways.
 In Internet Explorer 7.0, which is a common browser, the following instructions will result in the form printing correctly:

 - Select Print Preview by clicking on the drop down arrow beside the printer icon